-- YES, ivermectin (ivermax) can be given to pigs, however it only really cures lice and mites on their skin, not gastrointestinal worms, or lung worms.
+- YES, ivermectin (overmix) can be given to pigs, however, it only really cures lice and mites on their skin, not gastrointestinal worms, or lungworms.
 When you notice lice/mites give them a shot of the correct dosage behind the ear (1cc per 75 pounds), then 10 days later administer another so that it will kill any eggs that the adults may have left behind.
 DO NOT GIVE AN INJECTION IN ANY MUSCLE THAT WILL BE A CUT OF MEAT.

 - SELECTION CONTINUED